Mott & Bow has a line of basic short sleeve and long sleeve t-shirts, heavyweight pocket tees, in addition to their premium jeans collection.

 The long sleeve tee fits tighter than the Driggs short sleeve shirt.
 It almost feels like an undershirt the way it hugs my body, but doesn’t have the same moisture wicking properties.

 Just like with the short sleeve shirt, I opted for the XS in the black colorway.
-Again, the shirt length is slightly long for my 5’6″ frame and the sleeves run long on my arms going well beyond my wrists.
-That being said, it doesn’t look sloppy by any means.
+Again, the shirt length is slightly long for my 5’6″ frame and the sleeves run long on my arms going beyond my wrists.
+That being said, it doesn’t look sloppy by any means, in fact it looks quite good.

 Driggs White Tee & Long Sleeve Tee Details